Death, consciousness and the physical body

 1. Life

 A Catholic friend recently suffered through the voluntary euthanasia of a close relative.
+The Catholic faith considers euthanasia a mortal sin equivalent to suicide, and the resultant anger towards the decision was palpable.
+The belief that one would "burn in hell" as a result of such a decision is very real on the part of practicing Catholics.
 This caused the present writer to deeply consider aspects of, and connectivity between, the physical body, consciousness and death, both within and beyond the theological constraints of the Catholic Church on Earth and the teachings of the Buddha.
-In order to do so, however, it was necessary to get back to first principles, or origins, and define personal beliefs, for with age comes the realisation that to mindlessly follow doctrine which does not resonate will not lead to a peaceful death.
+In order to do so, however, it was necessary to get back to first principles, or origins, and define personal beliefs, for with age comes the realisation that to mindlessly follow doctrine which does not resonate with one's personal belief system will not lead to a peaceful death.
 Also, a path can only be identified, and taken, by the individual, not by the collective.
-Finally, the starting point must be the essence of being, i.e., consciousness.
+Finally, the starting point must be the essence of being and reality, i.e., consciousness.

 As a Jewish rabbi recently pointed out, "Life cannot die", thereby highlighting the immortality of one's consciousness, or soul (Friedman 2019 & 2023).
 This foundational statement regarding Life is expansive and does not impact upon the subject of reincarnation, though it does affect, in a significant way, one's view of the physical body and consideration of the meaning and importance of an individual period of existence on Earth.
-Like the smartphone or radio receiver, the body is a temporary device which is cast aside upon becoming redundant, broken, or otherwise no longer operational, such as when one gets old or has a terminal illness.
+Like the smartphone or radio receiver, the body is a temporary device which is cast aside upon becoming redundant, broken, or otherwise no longer operational, such as when one gets old or has a terminal illness and dies.
 For an organic machine, the extinction of the individual body is referred to as death.
 For an individual consciousness, however, there is no death.
 Just as God cannot die, so then individual consciousness, which is a fractal element of the cosmic consciousness, cannot die.
+To proclaim that our consciousness is purely brain-based and that when the body dies, the consciousness dies, is to disregard the sanctity and significance of our individual consciousness.

 The latter category was key, as it moved the post-COVID consideration of the meaning of life beyond Earth, into the realm of the greater universe.
 This, in turn, opened up thoughts around creation and, ultimately, the role of the God as Cosmic Consciousness, Creator or Source.
 All of this new thinking led from the extraterrestrial realm back to those other two Earth-bound belief systems, aka Christianity and Buddhism.
 The two significant elements therein were the teachings of Jesus in relation to the development of the Catholic Church on Earth following the Crucifixion, and its theology, and the belief in reincarnation which was a core element of Buddhist teachings, as was the concept of karma.
 Reincarnation was a belief which was only declared a heresy by the Catholic Church on Earth in 553AD, though it was a common belief during the time of Jesus and continues to be accepted by most other religious and spiritual belief systems.
 For the present writer, reincarnation was key for a number of reasons: